-LeMario Brown and Niki Whitley, Fort Valley State University; Gerry Cohn and Holly Parr, Organic Valley Coop; Chris and Lavon Yoder, Yoder Family Farm
+Niki Whitley, Fort Valley State University; Gerry Cohn and Holly Parr, Organic Valley Coop

-Chad Hunter, Hunter Farms; Jenni Harris, White Oak Pastures; Brandon Chonko, Grass Roots Farms
+Jon Jackson, STAG Vets; Jenni Harris, White Oak Pastures; Brandon Chonko, Grass Roots Farm

 You asked for a superstar panel of livestock producers in Georgia and you got it!
 These folks have been there, and done that.
 Come prepared to hear the good, the bad, and the truth about making it as a livestock rancher in Georgia.